Fairuza Balk: Career

 Balk took her first acting course around the summer of 1983, where she was taught how to look at a camera and not be shy.
 Her first experience was in a British Columbia tourism commercial, for which she earned $100.
 Her debut role was in a 1983 television film titled The Best Christmas Pageant Ever.
 While in London, Balk was cast by Walt Disney Productions to star as Dorothy Gale in Return to Oz, the sequel to MGM's 1939 musical The Wizard of Oz.
-This role led to other minor roles, including that of Mildred Hubble in The Worst Witch.
+This role led to others, including that of Mildred Hubble in The Worst Witch.
 In 1988, at age 14, she moved to Paris to work on Valmont with Miloš Forman.
 She decided to take correspondence courses and went back to Hollywood, where she gained increasing notice as an actress.
 In 1992, she was awarded an Independent Spirit Award as best actress for her performance in the Allison Anders film Gas Food Lodging.

 In 1996, she appeared in a lead role in The Craft, in which her character formed a teenage coven with characters portrayed by Neve Campbell, Rachel True and Robin Tunney.
 Since then, Balk has continued to find roles, primarily dark ones.
 In 1996, she co-starred in The Island of Dr Moreau.
-In 1998, she played a neo-Nazi goth-punk opposite Edward Norton in American History X, and was featured in The Waterboy, alongside Adam Sandler.
+In 1998, she played a neo-Nazi opposite Edward Norton in American History X, and was featured in The Waterboy, alongside Adam Sandler.
 Since 2000, she has appeared in over a dozen films and was briefly in a band called G-13.
 She has also done voice work for animated films, TV shows and video games, including Justice League, Family Guy, Grand Theft Auto: Vice City and Lords of EverQuest.
 The 2007 documentary Return to Oz: The Joy That Got Away was dedicated to her.

 In 2010, Armed Love Militia, Balk's musical outlet, released the single "Stormwinds".
 The track was written and sung by Balk.
 Armed Love Militia continued, with Balk collaborating on an EP with singer and songwriter Mel Sanson.

 In 2011, Balk began to exhibit art in Los Angeles and New York.
 On August 4, 2012, she participated in the group show 'MiXTAPE', with other notable artists Mark Ryden, Camille Rose Garcia, Jessicka Addams, and Marion Peck.
 Artists were asked to pick a song and create art inspired by that song.
 Balk chose the song "Nuages" by Django Reinhardt and created a 16"x20"x12" mixed-media sculpture.
 The eclectic mix of songs chosen were featured for digital download on iTunes.

 In 2017, the emo puppet band Fragile Rock performed a song titled "Fairuza Balk" on their NPR Tiny Desk Concert.